charguer/optitrust/sc_artifact.md

 ## Sample output

+During the runs, the programs output only the execution time and the raw throughput (million particles per seconds), but not the throughput per core.

 At the end, the bench script displays a summary of the results.
 Each row contains four columns: